mounika2005/Ex.-No.-5---SIMULATION-OF-DELTA-3D-PRINTER-MACHINE/README.md

 Small pins used to secure various parts of the printer together.

 # Motor with gear :
-A motor that has a gear attached to it, often used to drive the printer's linear rails.
+A motor that has a gear attached to it, often used to drive the printer's linear rails

 # LCD : A display screen that allows the user to interact with the printer,typically used to select and control print settings.
 ## playing with axis: